alevinru/CWClient/README.md

 > ⚠️ This API doesn't authorize client requests so isn't intended to be publicly accessible.
 The server may be hosted only privately to serve as a backend responding internally to another authorized api.

-At the moment the API has no persistence and serves only one user.
+At the moment the API has no persistence and serves for one user only.
 Next release to be configurable to support Redis as persistent storage.

 ## Install